Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Conclusion

 \section{Conclusion}

-This paper introduces the Privacy Erasure Task for RAG and proposes Eraser4RAG, a novel model for controlled private knowledge erasure in RAG.
+This paper introduces the Privacy Erasure Task and proposes a novel model, Eraser4RAG, for controlled private knowledge erasure in RAG.
 We address key challenges including multi-document de-anonymization, controllable erasure, and maintaining downstream task utility.
-Our approach leverages structured knowledge in the form of triples to represent information and ensure fine-grained control over privacy erasure while minimizing unnecessary information loss.
-We further propose RL training that effectively removes private triples while retaining essential public triples.
-To quantify privacy retention, we introduce knowledge triple retention metrics offering a practical solution for privacy measurement.
+Our approach leverages triples to represent information and ensure fine-grained control over privacy erasure while minimizing unnecessary information loss.
+We further propose RL to effectively remove private triples while retaining essential public triples.
+In future work, we plan to avoid LLMs generating private information, potentially leveraging unlearning to differentiate private content during generation.
 In future work, we will explore the use of contextual embeddings combined with adaptive attention strategies to detect and eliminate sensitive material from unprocessed textual data automatically.